dotnet/designs/proposed/apphost-embed-install-location.md

   a search location
       - Check for a registered install - registry key on Windows or a install location file on non-Windows
-  5. Global install(default), if search location not configured or if set as a search location
+  5. Global install (default), if search location not configured or if set as a search location
       - Fall back to a well-known default install location based on the platform

-Be default - that is, without any configured install location options - the effective behaviour remains as in the [current state](#state-in-net-8).
+By default - that is, without any configured install location options - the effective behaviour remains as in the [current state](#state-in-net-8).

 ## Considerations